Simspace/island/README.md

 Island
 ===

-Island borrows [vinyl](https://hackage.haskell.org/package/vinyl)'s idea of wrapping an `f` around every field, and applies it to more complex data structures than just flat records and co-records.
+Island borrows [vinyl](https://hackage.haskell.org/package/vinyl)'s idea of wrapping an `f` around every field, and applies it to more complex data structures than just flat records.
 Don't worry, you can use island with your existing Plain Old Algebraic Datatypes (POADs), you don't need to rewrite your codebase to use our fancy types everywhere.

-Vinyl Recap
+Vinyl's `f`
 ---

 Vinyl's `HList` is a generalized tuple with N fields.
 It is parameterized by a list of types `ts`.
 If `fold` worked at the type level, we could define it as follows.

     type HList ts = fold (,) () ts

-Vinyl's `Rec` is also a generalized tuple with N fields, and its `CoRec` is a generalized Either with N alternatives.
-We will use "shape" as a generic term for either `Rec` or `CoRec`, and the word "pieces" as a generic term for that shape's fields or alternatives, as appropriate.
-In addition to `ts`, those two shapes have an extra type parameter `f` which they apply to every piece.
-If `fmap` also worked at the type level, we could define them as follows.
+Vinyl's `Rec` is also a generalized tuple with N fields.
+It differs from `HList` in that it has an extra type parameter `f` which it applies to every field.
+If `fmap` also worked at the type level, we could define it as follows.

-    type Rec   f ts = fold (,)    ()   (fmap f ts) type CoRec f ts = fold Either Void (fmap f ts)
+    type Rec f ts = fold (,)    ()   (fmap f ts)

-This extra `f` makes it possible to manipulate all the pieces uniformly even though they have different types.
+This extra `f` makes it possible to manipulate all the fields uniformly even though they have different types.
 For example, we cannot use `fmap show` to convert an `HList '[Int, Double]` into an `HList '[String, String]`, but we can use `rmap` to convert a `Rec (Dict Show) '[Int, Double]` into a `Rec (Const String) '[Int, Double]`.

     -- |
     -- >>> fmap show xs